Rusydy/rusydy.github.io/_posts/2024/2024-12-01-analysing-financial-reports-for-stock-investment.md

 - 📊 Financial reports are a verified source of data for analysis.
 - 🏢 It is important to know the company's profile and management.
 - 📉 Check the factors that affect the business industry being invested in.
-- 🔍 Pay attention to who the auditor is and the audit opinion on the financial reports.
+- 🔍 Pay attention to whom the auditor is and the audit opinion on the financial reports.
 - 💰 Analyse the income statement to understand the company's performance.
 - 📅 Check the company's liquidity to assess its ability to meet obligations.